End of life care

 We will discuss with you any decisions you may have already made regarding your care and will talk with you about the best way we can support you at the end of your life.

 If you wish to be cared for at home, we will do our best to accommodate this, with help from community services.
 We will discuss with your relatives and carers about what is practical.
-For further information about what to expect, please see our leaflet for relatives and friends, Care in last days of life.
+For further information about what to expect, please see our leaflet for relatives and friends, care in the last days of life.